nmilo/gochat/README.md

 ### P2P communication over UDP protocol

 Direct peer to peer communication over UDP protocol.
-UDP connection is established by of use UDP hole punching.
+UDP connection is established by the use of UDP hole punching technique.

 ### E2E encryption